tihomir-kit/auto-wol/README.md

 * Auto SSID discovery
 * WOL widget shortcut
 * Device pinging

-You can install the app from [google play](https://play.google.com/store/apps/details?id=net.cmikavac.autowol).

 If you find any bugs, please contact me, so I could fix it.
 Hope you enjoy the app! :)